Ernest Henry (engineer): Henry's engines in the Indianapolis 500

+World War I

+Peugeot's racing team disbanded during World War I. Henry went on to design the Peugeot 8Aa aircraft engine, a relatively large V8 used in the Voisin VIII bombers and escort fighters.
+The Peugeot 8Aa incorporated many of the design features found in Henry’s successful automobile racing engines.
+More than a thousand Peugeot 8Aa engines were built during the conflict however the type earned a reputation for poor reliability.

 Peugeot legacy

-These performances were not to remain without notice in the United States.
+The performance of Peugeot's racing car engines was not to remain without notice in the United States.
 Peugeot's engine design had a lasting influence U.S. engineers for many years.

-Cars from previous campaigns remained in the United States, and were sold to American drivers, among them Harry Arminius Miller who would soon copy this exceptional mechanical architecture to overcome its cleaner engines in 4 and 8 cylinder versions, then after the bankruptcy of Miller, Fred Offenhauser who was one of Miller's employees in the 1930s.
-This type of engine in 4 cylinders form was used until the end of the 1970s, with the final win at Indy by Offenhauser in 1976.
+Cars from previous campaigns remained in the United States, and were sold to American drivers, among them Harry Arminius Miller who would soon copy this exceptional mechanical architecture to overcome its cleaner engines in four and eight cylinder versions, then after the bankruptcy of Miller, Fred Offenhauser who was one of Miller's employees in the 1930s.
+This type of engine in four-cylinder form was used until the end of the 1970s, with the final win at Indy by Offenhauser in 1976.

-Ernest Henry left Peugeot in February 1915, replaced by the engineer Marcel Grémillon who developed a 1-liter, five valve per cylinder, triple overhead cam engine in 1920-1921.

 Looking back at Henry's time at Peugeot, a writer in 1921 said his cars "won practically all races in which they were entered".

 Post-WWI

-At the end of the World War I in December 1918, the driver René Thomas and Ernest Henry offered to Ernest Maurice Ballot the design of a race car that Ernest Henry had made during the war.
+Immediately after World War I in December 1918, the driver René Thomas and Ernest Henry offered to Ernest Maurice Ballot the design of a race car that Ernest Henry had made during the war.
 The latter accepted and thus aimed to participate in the 1919 Indianapolis 500, the first post-war Indianapolis race.

 Ernest Henry had 101 days (it was in fact necessary to leave Paris no later than April 26, 1919 in order not to miss the boat) to finalize his study and create 4 complete cars for this event.

 These four Ballot cars, which were designed in the utmost secrecy, naturally resembled pre-war Peugeots, but Ernest Henry, who took the time during the war to improve his design before the war, resumed his sketch hemi engine with four valves per cylinder, inclined at 60°, controlled by a dual overhead cam head, to equip a straight-eight engine capable of 2900 RPM and giving 150 hp for a top speed of nearly 200 km/h.

 The straight-eight engine architecture was quickly adopted in the world of motor sport (in 1921 more than half of Indianapolis contestants were straight-eights).

 However, during the race, repeated tire and wheel problems did not allow the high expectations set in testing.
 Albert Guyot finished in fourth place behind two Peugeots with Henry motors and a Stutz.